PlanB-Network/bitcoin-educational-content/tutorials/wallet/blixt/en.md

 Yes, in the Blixt application, there are some hidden features, little things that make the application charming, activating fun/interesting actions and responses.
 Hint: try clicking twice on the Blixt logo in the drawer 🙂 I'll let you discover the rest.

----

 # Blixt Getting Started Step-by-Step Guide

->As new LN user, if you start using Blixt LN Node, you will need first to know what is Lightning Network and how it works, at least at basic level.
+> As new LN user, if you start using Blixt LN Node, you will need first to know what is Lightning Network and how it works, at least at basic level.
 [Here we put together a simple list of resources about Lightning Network](https://blixtwallet.github.io/faq#what-is-ln).
 Please read them first.”

 Running a full LN node on a mobile device is not an easy task and could take some space (min 600MB) and memory.
 We recommend to have a good mobile device, updated and using at least Android 11 as OS.